Unity-Technologies/ml-agents/docs/Training-SAC.md

 ### Reward Signals

 In reinforcement learning, the goal is to learn a Policy that maximizes reward.
-At a base level, the reward is given by the environment.
+In the most basic case, the reward is given by the environment.
 However, we could imagine rewarding the agent for various different behaviors.
-For instance, we could reward the agent for exploring new states, rather than just when an explicit reward is given.
+For instance, we could reward the agent for exploring new states, rather than explicitly defined reward signals.
 Furthermore, we could mix reward signals to help the learning process.

 `reward_signals` provides a section to define [reward signals.](Training-RewardSignals.md)